almateos/tic-tac-toe/README.rst

 ``node build/server.js``

 Browse website at http://localhost:3000

-::NOTE 1::*you can change port in src/server.coffee*
+Note 1: *You can change port in src/server.coffee*

-::NOTE 2::*If you change port or want to host elsewhere than localhost, you have to change port and/or url in src/client.coffee*
+Note 2: *If you change port or want to host elsewhere than localhost, you have to change port and/or url in src/client.coffee*